-- Require payors to accept prior authorization requests from laboratories as suppliers of services and allow labs to check on the status of prior authorization requests, regardless of the contract status with the payor. - Require payors to accept submission of prior authorization requests for laboratory services either before specimen collection (the date of service) or at any time between specimen collection and the data a timely claim for reimbursement is submitted to the plan, precluding administrative payment denials based on clinical laboratory test "date of service." - Require payors to accept patient information included on a test requisition form (TRF) submitted by the ordering clinician, along with physician attestations, as valid medical documentation for the purpose of prior authorization processing. - Direct CMS, consistent with Medicare fee-for-service, to require Medicare Advantage plans to accept appeals filed within 120 days and should work with CMS to require impacted payors to provide a prior authorization decision within 24 hours for expedited requests or within 72 hours for standard requests.
+- Require payors to accept prior authorization requests from laboratories as suppliers of services and allow labs to check on the status of requests, regardless of the contract status with the payor. - Require payors to accept submission of prior authorization requests for laboratory services either before specimen collection (the date of service) or at any time between specimen collection and the date a timely claim for reimbursement is submitted to the plan, precluding administrative payment denials based on clinical laboratory test "date of service." - Direct CMS to update the laboratory "date of service" definition to clarify that the "date of service" cannot be used as rationale to deny appropriate coverage or restrict beneficiary access to services. - Require payors to accept patient information included on a test requisition form (TRF) submitted by the ordering clinician, along with physician attestations, as valid medical documentation for prior authorization processing. - Direct CMS to further shorten the timeframe for impacted payors to provide a prior authorization decision to 24 hours for expedited requests or 72 hours for standard requests. - Direct CMS, consistent with Medicare fee-for-service, to require Medicare Advantage plans to accept appeals filed within 120 days to alleviate the burden of appealing complicated, inappropriate prior authorization denials.